joelparkerhenderson/demo-kendo-react/README.md

 Edit `src/App.js`.

 Use the `Link` component to create a link to the URL "/hello".
+We prefer to show our navigation links by using the HTML tag `nav` and `ul` and `li` in order to improve the app accessibility such as for screen readers.

-Use the `Outlet` component to nest routes.
+Use the `Outlet` component in order to nest routes.
+This is in order to preserve CSS layouts, which we will want long term.

 ```js
 import './App.css';